Learn about current park closures and updates.

 reservation transfers.

-Day-Use Parking Fees: A $3/vehicle fee is charged for parking at most of our parks unless otherwise noted.
-Annual Parking Passes are available by contacting the County Parks Reservations Desk at (858) 565-3600.
+Day-Use Parking Fees: A $5/vehicle fee is charged for parking at most of our parks unless otherwise noted.
+Annual Parking Passes are available by contacting the County Parks Reservations Center at (858) 565-3600.

 Camping Fees: All fees for Reserved Individual Sites and Reserved Group-Youth/Caravan Areas are collected in advance by the County Parks Reservation Desk.
 Any sites that have been deemed unreserved or available on a first-come, first-served basis may be booked with staff at the park.
 Fees must be paid prior to each night's stay.

-Reservation Fee: A $5 fee will be applied to all reservations.
+Reservation Fee: An $8 fee will be applied per site to all reservations.
 This fee is non-refundable.

 Additional Fees: Additional fees may be collected by the park